Safe guide for exporting a car outside the EU

 In order for the car to be imported into the country you are exporting to, it may also be necessary to adapt the car to the country's rules and requirements.
 This may involve, for example, replacing lights or adapting the car's engine to meet the country's requirements for emissions and safety.
 Last but not least, it is important to be aware of the customs duties and taxes that apply to exporting cars to countries outside the EU.
 Customs duties and taxes can vary depending on which country you are exporting to and what type of car you are exporting.

 In summary, it is important to be aware of the rules and requirements that apply when exporting cars from Sweden to countries outside the EU.
 By having the right documents and permits, adapting the car to the country's regulations and being aware of customs duties and taxes, you can avoid problems and delays in the export process.
-Tullify are experts in customs handling and can help companies with all steps in the export process, from filling out the export declaration to adapting the car to the country's regulations.
+Tullify are experts in customs handling and can help companies with all steps in the export process, from filling out the export declaration to adapting the vehicle to the country's regulations.

 What do I do if I want to fill out an export declaration to export my car outside the EU?